Chart Color Schemes

 The labour market performance in Hermit Park - Rosslea lags significantly behind most other regions nationally

-Census responses indicate that a low 5.2% of residents work from home.
-Key industries of employment include health care & social assistance, public administration & safety, and education & training.
-The area has strong specialization in public administration & safety, with an employment share 1.8 times the regional level.
-Conversely, agriculture, forestry & fishing employs only 0.5% of local workers, below Rest of Qld's 4.5%.
+The key industries of employment among residents are health care & social assistance, public administration & safety, and education & training.
+The area shows particularly strong specialization in public administration & safety, with an employment share of 1.8 times the regional level.
+In contrast, agriculture, forestry & fishing employs just 0.5% of local workers, below Regional Qld's 4.5%.
+The predominantly residential area appears to offer limited employment opportunities locally, as indicated by the count of Census working population vs resident population.

 Frequently Asked Questions - Employment